 By Bob McIntosh

-To land a job in 2020, you will need to have a strong LinkedIn profile.
+To land a job now, you will need to have a strong LinkedIn profile.

 And, that profile needs to clearly brand you.